 - The bird is raising its wings and its underparts are exposed

-- The bird is laying in full sun with one or both wings stretched fully.
+- It’s laying in full sun with one or both wings stretched fully

 Birds may also change positions during sunning to expose different parts of its body to the sun, very much like people do when sunbathing.
 Sunning is a vulnerable time for a bird, as they choose an open area to get as much sun exposure as they can.
 It’s not unusual for a bird to seek out areas like a patch of dirt, an open deck or a random patch of sunlight.
 They will gravitate toward a spot where there are no shadows or obstructions of the sun.